podchasova11/podchasova11/README.md

 -->
 📚 About Me:
 - 🔭 I’m currently working as a QA Trainee ITX.
 - 🌱 I’m currently learning Automation Testing among other things.
 Also focus on Java E2E tests.
+Graduated QA automation (www.gb.ru)
 - 👯 I’m looking to collaborate on Open Source tools such as Selenium, Appium or Cypress.
 - 🤔 I’m looking forward to helping people with any problem with Automation Testing.
 - 💬 Ask me about QA and Automation Testing.